Fishing Report for week ending on July 5th 2015

 Visit our facebook page to see reports, news and videos by our guides and staff from their most recent trips.

-HALIBUT – Halibut fishing was GOOD this past week.
+Halibut – Halibut fishing was FAIR this past week.
+Most anglers are finding lots of dogfish but those who stuck it out, they were able to find a few halibut.
 Anglers that were fishing were using mackerel, extra large herring, salmon bellies and/or octopus for bait.
 Berkley Gulp and Powerbait soft plastics also work very well.
 You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

-HALIBUT – Halibut fishing was SLOW this past weekend.
-Anglers report that the dogfish were less of a problem this past week.
+Halibut – Halibut fishing was FAIR this past weekend.
+Anglers had mixed reports of success because of lots of dogfish on one day and then none the next.
 Most anglers that were fishing were using mackerel, extra large herring, salmon bellies and/or octopus for bait.
 Berkley Gulp and Powerbait soft plastics also work very well.
 You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

-OAK BAY – Salmon fishing was SLOW this past week.
-There were some springs caught but a lot fewer fish that during the previous week.
-Most salmon caught were when fishing lures right on the bottom (60-110 ft) on the flats.
-The fish were hitting needlefish spoons as needlefish are the predominant in the area.
-Anglers also caught fish using G-force spoons in 3” -3.5” in No Bananas and Outfitter colours.
-Anglers that were jigging reported catching springs a few as well.
-Coho Killers in Gold Nugget and Green Splatterback have been pretty productive.
+OAK BAY – Salmon fishing was GOOD during this past week although very few pinks were in this area.
+The fish caught were 10- 29 lbs and most were caught when fishing lures right on the bottom (70-110ft) on the flats.
+Harry Buckle and his son Cody had a great day off of Trial Island keeping 29 ,28, 25 and 22 lb springs as well as releasing many others The fish were hitting 3”-4” spoons as most of the needlefish in the area were small.
+Anglers did best using the G-force spoons in 3 -3.5in.
+No Bananas and Outfitter colours have been the most popular.
+Anglers that were jigging in the afternoon in the Gap, reported catching fish up into the 20’s in the evening.
+Also, Coho Killers in Gold Nugget and Green Splatterback have been pretty productive.
 The best flasher has been the Gibbs Lemon Lime and the Bon Chovy.

-HALIBUT – Halibut fishing was GOOD this past weekend out in Haro Strait and off Discovery Island.
+Halibut – Halibut fishing was FAIR this past week out in Haro Strait and off Discovery Island.
+Kingsley Grant sent in a photo of a nice Halibut caught off of Discovery on Sunday.
 Anglers that have been fishing are using mackerel, extra large herring, salmon bellies and/or octopus for bait.
 Berkley Gulp and Powerbait soft plastics also work very well.
 You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large Jigs if you want to stay away from the dogfish.

 SIDNEY– Salmon fishing was GOOD near Sidney.
-The pink salmon have been close to Pender Bluffs and lots of boats are getting limits there.
-The pinks are also getting larger in size.
-The springs are also showing up there and they have been hitting hootchies trolled between 50 – 60 feet on the downrigger.
-The springs have been shallow, at 30 to 50 feet and in shallow water, first thing in the morning.
-We also heard of one spring caught near Hambley Point.
+The pink salmon have been running off of the Pender Bluffs and anglers have reported good catches form there.
+A few chinooks were brought in over the past week weighing into the low twenties but the majority of the fish caught were between 8 -17 lbs. the springs have been shallow, 30 to 50 feet and in shallow water.
 Many anglers are fishing using anchovies in Bloody Nose and UV Green teaser heads.
-Squirts have been out-producing hootchies and the hot patterns for springs now are Orange/Black/White, Purple Haze and Electric Chair.
+Squirts have been out-producing hootchies and the hot patterns for springs now are Purple Haze, J-79 and Electric Chair.
 Coho Killer spoons have also been working well, especially in double glow and Gold Nugget.

 Please send photos (in jpeg format) and descriptions of your notable catch to our email email@example.com

 TROUT – Trout fishing was GOOD on most lakes in the South Island area this past week.
 Bank anglers are catching trout on Powerbait, Gulp Eggs, or worms while fishing from shore and right on the bottom.
 Orange Garlic and Pink Garlic have been good choices recently for Powerbait.
 Fly anglers are fishing Pumpkinheads, Wooly Buggers, Leeches and Micro Leech patterns on full sink fly lines.
 Trollers have been doing well with Gibbs Gang Trolls and Gibbs Wedding Bands.
 Other good trolling lures are the Apex Trout Killers in rainbow, green or black and white patterns.
 Flatfish and/or Kwikfish have also been effective in sizes 5 to 7 in Frog, Black with Silver Flake or Rainbow Pattern.
-Chris Findlow caught a 4 lb 5 oz rainbow trout at Elk Lake while fishing green Powerbait Eggs on the highway side of the lake.Chris is now #2 on the Trout Leaderboard.
+The biggest trout this year have come from Langford Lake.

 BASS – Bass fishing is EXCELLENT.
 At this time of year most of the bass are in the shallows.
 During the day, soft plastics rigged Carolina style work well and crank baits can work well too.
 Soft plastics rigged “Carolina Style “is also a good choice when fishing drop offs and docks.
 The most productive colors in 4” Yum baits are Smoke or Pumpkinseed.
 Langford Lake, Shawnigan Lake, Prospect Lake and Elk and Beaver Lakes are the best local bass lakes.
 St. Mary’s Lake on Salt Spring Island is also a great lake for bass fishing.